 The Craft of a Successful Campaign

-Determining the success of a properly designed campaign can be some what of a stressful scenario.
-Most organizations struggle to find the the reasons in which a campaign fails.
+Determining the success of a properly designed campaign can be somewhat of a stressful scenario.
+Most organizations struggle to find the reasons why a campaign fails.

-The major problems in a fundraising campaign can be listed into 3 principal categories; case, leadership and procedure.
-Each member of the campaign staff serves as an vital and important role to the success of the campaign.
+The major problems in a fundraising campaign can be listed into 3 principal categories; case, leadership, and procedure.
+Each member of the campaign staff serves as a vital and important role in the success of the campaign.
 Setting a "High Enough" salary scale can act as the most effective investment for any campaign.
-In doing so, you are seeking first class help, which in turn will only further influence your campaigns success.
+In doing so, you are seeking first-class help, which in turn will only further influence your campaign's success.

 Helpful Case Statement Articles:

-The most important elements in an organization is its influence on the public and the actions taken by the organizations cause.
-When soliciting funds for a particular cause, it is best not to ask for money but to ask for physical entity.
-New classrooms, better computers or a new piece of equipment are some examples of items used to help support or drive a cause.
+The most important elements in an organization are its influence on the public and the actions taken by the organization's cause.
+When soliciting funds for a particular cause, it is best not to ask for money but to ask for a physical entity.
+New classrooms, better computers, or a new piece of equipment are some examples of items used to help support or drive a cause.

-Never ask for money until you have sold the idea of your purpose, never tell the prospective donor what to do or how much to give.
-Simply allow the campaign to speak for itself, proper expression of the campaigns will only influence the potential donors motives.
+Never ask for money until you have sold the idea of your purpose, and never tell the prospective donor what to do or how much to give.
+Simply allow the campaign to speak for itself, proper expression of the campaigns will only influence the potential donors' motives.

-Solicitation should proceed from the inside out starting with the board of directors and the institutions family then spreading outward.
+The solicitation should proceed from the inside out starting with the board of directors and the institution's family and then spreading outward.